Māori population before 1840

 In the early 20th century the Māori population began to increase.
 Community health programmes initiated by Māori doctors such as Māui Pōmare and Peter Buck helped improve life expectancy, and the birth rate rose.
 However, Māori still had high levels of poverty and malnutrition.
 They had lost their economic base, and had to find paid work to replace it – often seasonal employment in meat works or shearing.

 Urbanisation and growth

 After the Second World War many Māori moved to cities to find employment.
 By 1971, 71% of Māori lived in urban areas (compared with just 26% in 1945).
 It was one of the fastest urban transitions recorded anywhere before the 1970s.
 Māori death rates fell, and the birth rate remained high, so the population grew.
 Previously most Māori had worked in primary industries such as farming, but now many found jobs in manufacturing.
-The 'gaps' between Māori and non-Māori health and wellbeing decreased in the years between 1945 and 1966, but never fully converged.
+The 'gaps' between Māori and non-Māori health and wellbeing decreased in the years between 1945 and 1966, but did not disappear.